-Employee does not argue that he was not placed on the ARPP and the DEP.
-However, citing to Electronic District Personnel Manual ("E-DPM") Instruction No. 8-69, 9-36 & 36-1 I (3)(a)29, Employee asserted that he was not provided priority reemployment prior to the effective date of the separation.
+Employee does not argue that she was not placed on the ARPP and the DEP.
+However, citing to Electronic District Personnel Manual ("E-DPM") Instruction No. 8-69, 9-36 & 36-1 I (3)(a)29, Employee asserted that she was not provided priority reemployment prior to the effective date of the separation.
 Based on the reading of E-DPM Instruction No. 8-69, 9-36 & 36-1 I (3)(a), the Undersigned finds that Agency complied with this instruction as the RIF Separation Notice succinctly stated that employees in Tenure Groups I and II separated through a RIF had a right to priority placement through both the ARPP and DEP.
-Employee also cited to E-DPM Instruction No. 8-69, 9-36 & 36-1 I (8)(d)(1) which states that: "(1) Employees who are issued a RIF letter are to be given priority consideration for all agency vacancies that are open during the RIF notice period (before separation)."
+Employee also cited to E-DPM Instruction No. 8-69, 9-36 & 36-1 I (8)(d)(l) which states that: "(l) Employees who are issued a RIF letter are to be given priority consideration for all agency vacancies that are open during the RIF notice period (before separation)."
 As previously noted, the RIF Separation Notice noted that Employee was entitled to priority reemployment through the ARPP and the DEP.
 This RIF Separation Notice was issued on September 22, 2021, and the effective date of the RIF was October 22, 2021.
 Therefore, I conclude that by placing Employee on the ARPP and DEP prior to the effective date of the RIF, Agency afforded Employee priority reemployment consideration.

-Employee also averred that Agency did not give priority consideration for any positions that he applied for after receiving the RIF notice, but before the effective date of the RIF.
+Employee also averred that Agency did not contact her to ascertain if any of her skills were transferable to other District positions.
 During his testimony, Dominique Odesola ("Odesola"), of DCHR, clarified that ARPP differed from the DEP, which was managed by DCHR and that both ARPP and DEP only become effective once a RIF occurs.
 He asserted that employees were eligible for ARPP once there is an effective RIF date.
-Odesola also explained that an agency creates a list of all employees affected by a RIF, and then provided them priority placement to
+Odesola also explained that an agency creates a list of all employees affected by a RIF, and then provided them priority placement to available positions throughout the agency.
+Tr.
+124, 146.
+30 Accordingly, I find that being placed on the ARPP or DEP does not equate to automatic reemployment, it simply means the individual would receive some priority consideration for vacant positions they apply to.